ROCm/rocSPARSE/README.md

 # rocSPARSE

+> [!CAUTION]
+> The rocSPARSE repository is retired, please use the [ROCm/rocm-libraries](https://github.com/ROCm/rocm-libraries) repository

 rocSPARSE exposes a common interface that provides Basic Linear Algebra Subroutines (BLAS) for sparse computation.
 It's implemented on top of AMD [ROCm](https://github.com/ROCm/ROCm) runtime and toolchains. rocSPARSE is